Ragi ladoo / finger millet laddu step-by-step recipe with photos.

 Sesame seeds and dried coconut: I add these along with almonds.

 Storing nachni ladoo

-Ragi ladoo stays fresh at room temperature for up to one week.
-Let the ragi ladoo cool completely before storing.
-Place the ladoo in an air-tight container and store it at room temperature.
+Finger millet ladoo stays fresh at room temperature for up to one week.
+Let the laddu cool completely before storing.
+Place them in an air-tight container and store them at room temperature.
 When taking the ladoo out, make sure your hands are clean and dry.
-Any moisture can reduce the shelf life of ragi ladoo.
+Any moisture can reduce its shelf life.
 If the weather is very humid or if the temperature is very high, you may also store it in the refrigerator.
 Make sure you bring it to room temperature before serving.

 Frying the ragi well is very important.
 It should be completely done and the raw smell should go, and at the same time, it should not burn.